 Note that for both transmitter and receiver, it is essential that 1% (or better) tolerance resistors are used.
-If the trimming option is implemented, then you could use 5% resistors, and you will be able to adjust the circuit to get maximum common mode rejection - however I recommend that you use the 1% metal film resistors.
-For the small extra cost you get much higher stability, and lower noise.
+If you include a trimpot to allow trimming to obtain exact gain then you could use 5% resistors, and you will be able to adjust the circuit to get maximum common mode rejection - however I recommend that you use the 1% metal film resistors.
+For the small extra cost you get much higher stability and lower noise.

 Figure 1 - Balanced Line Transmitter

 The transmitter uses one opamp to buffer the signal, and the other to buffer and invert it.
 This creates a balanced signal, where as the signal swings positive on one lead, it swings exactly the same amount negative on the other.
 The 220 Ohm resistors at the output ensure stability with any lead, and are also used to attenuate the signal slightly.
 The signal swing from the transmitter (across both wires) is double the voltage of the input signal.